Abhishekerai18/Abhishekerai18/README.md

 ##### I am Abhishek Yadav.
 I have completed B.Tech. in the field of Electrical Engineering with a score of 8.17/10 CGPA from Lakshmi Narain College of Technology.I am a MERN Stack Web Developer with one Year of industrial experience from ITC INFOTECH(Bengluru).
 ---
-##### Skill Set :-  HTML, CSS, Basic JavaScript, React.js, Bootstrap, Node.js and Mongodb.
+##### Skill Set :- Java Full-Stack, HTML, CSS, Basic JavaScript, React.js, Bootstrap, Node.js and Mongodb.
 Programming Language :- java, and I am aware with C++. </br>
 [LeetCode Profile]  [https://leetcode.com/Abhishek_Yadav18/] </br>
 [Email-Id]  [abhishekyadavsjs@gmail.com] </br>